Why Killer Viruses Are On The Rise

 By 2050, more than half of the world's population is projected to live in the tropics and subtropics, Han says.

 Right now, only 15 percent of the world's rain forests is still intact.
 The rest has been burned flat.
-Converted into farms, ranges for cattle, metal mines — even shopping malls.
+Broken into pieces.
+Or converted into farms, ranges for cattle, metal mines — even shopping malls.

 "It's soybeans in the Amazon.
 It's suburban development in the U.S. Every part of this planet has been modified by people in some way," Olival says.
 "We're changing the environment in ways that are really unprecedented in human history."